tamalsaha/voyager-dns-cert/google-cloud/README.md

 ## Configure Service Account Permissions

 To issue SSL certificate using Let's Encrypt, we have to prove that we own the `kiteci.com` domain.
 Voyager operator requires necessary permission to add and remove a TXT record for domain `_acme-challenge.<domain>` to complete the DNS challenge.

+There are few different ways to grant these permissions to voyager operator pods.

+## option 1: Create Service Account
+If you are running cluster on cloud providers other than Google Cloud but want to use Google Cloud DNS as your DNS provider, this is your only option.
+You can also use this method for clusters running on Google Cloud.

 Here we will create a new ServiceAccount called `voyager` in [Service Accounts console](https://console.cloud.google.com/iam-admin/serviceaccounts/project) and grant it `DNS Administrator` permission.
-Then we wil issue an access key pair for this IAM role and pass this to voyager using a Kubernetes secret.
+Then we wil issue a json key for this service account and pass this to voyager using a Kubernetes secret.

 ![create-svc-account](create-svc-account.png)